lejianwen/rustdesk-api/README_EN.md

 ## Features

-### API Service: Basic implementation of the PC client's primary interfaces.
+### API Service: Basic implementation of the PC client's primary interfaces.Supports the Personal version api, which can be enabled by configuring the `rustdesk.personal` file or the `RUSTDESK_PERSONAL` environment variable.

 #### Login

 - Added `GitHub` and `Google` login, which can be used after configuration in the admin panel.
 See the OAuth configuration section for details.
 - Added authorization login for the web admin panel.